 If you already submitted your Medicare Part A & B card to the Health Benefits Program, this payment is automatic and you will receive it annually.

-Medicare Part B 2020 reimbursements were issued in April 2021.
-Please check your bank account/statement (or the mail, if you are receiving a physical check) for your payment.
+2021 Medicare Part B reimbursements were issued in April 2022.
+Please check your bank account/statement (or the mail, if you are receiving a physical check).

 If you already submitted your Medicare Part A & B card to the Health Benefits Program, this payment is automatic and you will receive it annually.

-IRMAA 2021 annual reimbursements will be issued during the 3rd week of October 2022.
+IRMAA 2021 annual reimbursements were issued during the 3rd week of October 2022.

 Medicare-eligible retirees and their Medicare-eligible dependents can submit an IRMAA application if they paid above the standard amount of $148.50 per month.
 If you did not pay more than the standard amount then you are not eligible for IRMAA.